-I had only seen it through the window of a moving vehicle until a few years ago and I had wondered about it – you won’t have seen anything quite like it before.
+You won’t have seen anything quite like it before.
 The circular grey stacks make an incongruous sight in a city such as Madrid, which is pretty low-rise and very much not a concrete jungle.
 It is so ugly!
-Or so I once thought.
+Or so I once thought, but it grew on me!

 So keep ’em peeled when you pass by in a bus or taxi – do you love it or hate it?